lgarron/offline-bootstrap/README.md

 ## How it works

+There are three main steps to make online caching to work.

+1. Have a manifest file that tells the browser what files to cache.
+2. Serve it with the correct MIME type.
+3. Link to it from a page using `<html manifest="cache.manifest">`.

+Javascript can be used to track caching events (e.g. to provide updates to the user).

+---

 The most important part of the caching process is a file called the manifest, which is at `inc/cache.manifest` in this project.
-It needs to be served with the MIME type `text/cache-manifest`, which is handled by `inc/.htaccess`.
+It needs to be served with the MIME type `text/cache-manifest`, which is handled by `inc/.htaccess` (for Apachehttps://github.com/lgarron/offline-bootstrap/issues/1).

 Normally, it is sufficient to include some code on a page to make it load offline.
 This has a few drawbacks, including: